boazbk/crypto/lec_02_computational-security.md

 $X_n \approx_{p(n), 1/p(n)} Y_n$.
 :::

-Solving the following asymptotic analog of [compindex](){.ref} is a good way to get comfort with the asymptotic definition of computational indistinguishability:
+Solving the following asymptotic analog of [compindex](){.ref} is a good way to get comfortable with the asymptotic definition of computational indistinguishability:

 ::: {.exercise title="Computational Indistinguishability game (asymptotic)" #asymgame}
 Let $\{ X_n \}_{n\in \N},\{Y_n\}_{n\in \N}$ and $m:\N \rightarrow \N$ be as above.
 Then $\{ X_n \}_{n\in\N} \approx \{ Y_n \}_{n\in\N}$ if and only if for every polynomial-time $Eve$, there is some negligible function $\mu$ such that $Eve$ wins the following game with probability at most $1/2 + \mu(n)$: